turri21/Senhor/README.md

 # News
 13/10/2024

-Updates: Tecmo (Silent update) Audio fix, Framebuffer is back, Artifacts fix
+Updates: Tecmo (Audio fix, Framebuffer is back, Artifacts fix) Version number is the same with the old one (Silent update), but please replace it.

 ____
 10/10/2024